David Thomas -

 Medical Negligence Claims and Personal Injury Claims

 David is a Fellow of the Chartered Institute of Legal Executives and a Partner of the firm.
 He is based in our London office and heads his own team representing membership organisations and private clients.

 David has over 20 years' experience acting exclusively for Claimants and his area of expertise involves complex and high value medical negligence and personal injury claims with particular emphasis on catastrophic birth injury cases.
-He is a member and accredited Senior Litigator of the Association of Personal Injury Lawyers and an accredited Mediator.
+He also accepts instructions in life changing catastrophic personal injury cases occurring on the roads, in the workplace and public places.

 - M v Dartford and Gravesham NHS Trust – Complex and high value Cerebral Palsy birth injury case involving sub-standard neonatal care in a district hospital maternity unit in the 1980s